adamnew123456/SmallWM/README.markdown

 - Click-To-Focus - SmallWM reimplements an idea from 9wm, keeping the focusing code small.
 - Window Placeholders - SmallWM does not do window resizing and moving directly, because that is a graphically intensive operation.
 It instead uses placeholder windows that it deletes after moving.
 - Window Borders - Just a simple border to see the extent of a window.
-- Window Refreshing - Windows can be refreshed - this avoids subtle focus issues with applications like Chromium which cause certain issues.
-- Multiple Desktops - SmallWM can handle multiple desktops - they are rotated circularly, and their number can be configured in `client.h`.
+- Multiple Desktops - SmallWM can handle multiple desktops - they are rotated circularly, and their number can be configured.
-- Window Sticking - Along with multiple desktops, windows can be stuck to all the desktops
+- Window Sticking - Along with multiple desktops, windows can be stuck to all the desktops.
-- Window Snapping - Windows can be moved to the top-half, bottom-half, left-half, or right-half of the screen
+- Window Snapping - Windows can be moved to the top-half, bottom-half, left-half, or right-half of the screen.

 Controls
 ========